vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     Notice that the **SetFanState** direct method handler is also set up by this code.
 As you can see, the **SetMethodHandlerAsync** method of deviceClient takes the remote method name `"SetFanState"` as an argument, along with the actual local method to call, and a user context object (in this case null).

-1. Locate the `UNCOMMENT SetFanState method below here` comment.
+1. Locate the **Handle the direct method call** comment line within the code.

 1. Uncomment the **SetFanState** direct method, and review the code and comments.